KevinGConyers/KevinGConyers.github.io/_posts/2020-05-06-Lookup-Tables-Summary.md

 int table[15] = { 0, 1, 1, 2, 1, 2, 2, 3, 1, 2, 2, 3, 2, 3, 3, 4};
               //{ 0, 1, 2, 3, 4, 5, 6, 7, 8, 9, A, B, C, D, E, F}
 ```

+# A note

+Lookup tables are generally faster than crunching the numbers, however, there may be limitations to memory access speed depending on where the table is being stored.
+In general, lookup tables stored in RAM are very fast, but wasteful of useful memory.
+If your access speed is faster than whatever algorithm generates a single value, then use the table, if not then maybe generation is the better choice.